-These will be fully discussed at your consultation and can be found in the patient video that you will watch prior to the consultation.
-The main ones to be aware of (although both exceedingly rare) are deep vein thrombosis (around 1/1000 chance) and brown staining of the treated veins (which in most cases fades over time).
+The main ones to be aware of (although exceedingly rare) are deep vein thrombosis (around 1/1000 chance) and brown staining of the treated veins, which in most cases fades over time.
 There is also an exceedingly small chance (1/5000) of allergic reaction to the medicine used.

 Varicose vein treatments are covered by most medical insurers where medical necessity criteria apply.
 Palm Clinic is an affiliated provider to Southern Cross and First Choice Provider to NIB Medical Insurance.
 Read more

 Or, take advantage of our Interest Free Payment plans to cover the cost of your treatment.
 To apply online go to: www.qmastercard.co.nz and click on ‘Apply Now’.
 Talk to our staff today to find out more about our flexible payment options. * Lending criteria, fees, terms and conditions apply.

 View our gallery of varicose veins pictures showing before and after treatment at Palm Clinic.

 Take advantage of our Interest Free Payment plans to cover the cost of your treatment.

 To apply online go to: www.qmastercard.co.nz and click on APPLY NOW